 |Management||PSD final preparing|

-Learn more about the specifics of working on 2D art for an NFT game in our case study describing the work on avatars for the famous blockchain mobile RPGDive in
+Learn more about the specifics of working on 2D art for an NFT game in our case study on avatars for the famous blockchain mobile RPGDive in

 When answering the question “how much does it cost to make an NFT”, we must remember that there is no specific figure or formula.
 The minting fee will depend on the website chosen and the gas fee.
 Some websites offer free placement under certain conditions, while others charge up to $300 for your pleasure of seeing your NFT minted.